HOME Tokyo and Surroundings Tokyo Tokyo Station Tokyo Sweets Souvenir Guide: 8 Popular Stores to Find Luxury, Made-in-Japan, and Classic Treats

 DAISO, Japan’s representative 100-yen shop, is also a perfect spot for finding snack souvenirs.
 Most items are very affordable, typically priced between 100 and 200 yen, yet the selection is extensive.
 From nostalgic retro dagashi to popular snacks found in supermarkets and convenience stores, and even Japan-exclusive packaged treats, a wide range of options is available.
 Many items are individually wrapped, making them convenient for sharing with friends or coworkers.

-Stores are located in major tourist hubs like Ginza and Shinjuku, offering excellent accessibility.
-Some locations feature large floors with wide snack sections, making them ideal for bulk shopping.
+You’ll find these stores in major tourist areas like Ginza and Shinjuku, offering excellent accessibility.
+Some branches have large snack sections, perfect for buying in bulk.

-In addition, convenience stores which are also located throughout Japan can be a lifesaver for last minute shopping on your fin to the airport.
+Convenience stores, found all across Japan, are also a lifesaver for last-minute souvenir shopping on your way to the airport.

 Main Store Locations